-- a.
-A unit member/employee identified solely as a witness will not be prevented from contacting the union (association) on their own time to consult with a union (association) representative prior to their interview. - b.
-No investigatory documentation, such as the NOI or witness statements shall be kept in the Personnel or Supervisory Files after the investigation is concluded. - 6.
-Unit members/employees will be permitted to apply and/or compete in a transfer process while in a pending investigation.
-The transfer process will not be delayed pending the conclusion of the related investigation. - 7.
-A member/employee who receives a written reprimand or suspension may request a copy of the information upon which the written reprimand or suspension was based, pertaining to what was specifically cited in the discipline at no cost to the member/employee.

-8. It is understood by the parties that the benefits granted by this Article shall not be interpreted or applied as requiring the member/employer to count as time worked, any hours or fractions of hours spent outside the member/employee's work shift in pursuit of benefits provided by this Article unless otherwise specified in this MOU.
-The employer shall count as time worked any hours or fractions of hours spent within the member/employee's regular work shift in pursuit of benefits provided by this Article.

-F. Member Discipline

-Any member receiving discipline that results in a loss of hours, or days or work, will have those hours converted to match their appropriate work schedule.
-Discipline for 40-hour members shall be equal to 8 hours for one work day.
-Discipline for 56-hour members shall be equal to 11.2 hours for one work day.
+- 6. Unit members/employees will be permitted to apply and/or compete in a transfer process while in a pending investigation.
+The transfer process will not be delayed pending the conclusion of the related investigation. - A member/employee who receives a written reprimand or suspension may request a copy of the information upon which the written reprimand or suspension was based, pertaining to what was specifically cited in the discipline at no cost to the member/employee. - 8.
+It is understood by the parties that the benefits granted by this Article shall not be interpreted or applied as requiring the member/employer to count as time worked, any hours or fractions of hours spent outside the member/employee's work shift in pursuit of benefits provided by this Article unless otherwise specified in this MOU.
+The employer shall count as time worked any hours or fractions of hours spent within the member/employee's regular work shift in pursuit of benefits provided by this Article. - F. Member Discipline work, will have those hours converted to match their appropriate work schedule.
+Discipline for 40-hour members/employees shall be equal to 8 hours for one work day.
+Discipline for 56-hour members/employees shall be equal to 11.2 hours for one work day.
 Any discipline exceeding one day will be increased proportional to the hours outlined in this section.
+A 56-hour member/employee may choose to use earned vacation or compensatory time to account for the remaining workday hours.